-- a.
-Earned MSN, DNP or higher degree in nursing from nationally accredited nursing program - Hold unencumbered or have applied for RN licensure in Kentucky or compact state - c.
-Submission of official transcripts that document a cumulative MSN GPA of at least 3.0 on 4.0 scale - d.
+- 1. Earned MSN, DNP or higher degree in nursing from nationally accredited nursing program - 2.
+Hold unencumbered or have applied for RN licensure in Kentucky or compact state - 3.
+Submission of official transcripts that document a cumulative MSN GPA of at least 3.0 on 4.0 scale - 4.
 One year of full-time clinical experience as a registered nurse in a setting supporting primary care practice such as acute care, long term care, home health, etc.